-- personalised long-term learning outcomes with carefully planned incremental targets to achieving their outcomes. - access to a quiet space to ensure they can be supported to meet their potential. - additional support in lessons from an adult who is attuned to their individual pastoral and learning needs. - bespoke timetables taking in to account their needs to ensure that they are taught in an environment that best supports their needs. - curriculum adaptations to allow for engagement through pupil interests (project focus or word problem context). - Additional support in practical lessons.
+- access to a quiet space to ensure they can be supported to meet their potential. - additional support in lessons from an adult who is attuned to their individual pastoral and learning needs. - bespoke timetables taking in to account their needs to ensure that they are taught in an environment that best supports their pastoral and learning needs. - curriculum adaptations to allow for engagement through pupil interests (project focus or word problem context). - additional support in practical lessons. - a personalised learning pathway.